vga101/gaiasky/README.md

 [https://github.com/ari-zah/gaiasky/wiki](https://github.com/ari-zah/gaiasky/wiki)

-There you will find a thorough documentation of all the features of the Gaia Sky.
+There you will find a thorough documentation of all the features of Gaia Sky.
 If you need to load your data into the sandbox or just find out how to enable the 3D mode to experience it on your 3DTV, think no further, the [Gaia Sky wiki](https://github.com/ari-zah/gaiasky/wiki) is the way to go.